Kostinbrod: History

 The road station Sretisca ("Mutatio per / ad Scretisca") - "for the residence" is located 1000 m south of the residence, it was probably built for its service with the main purpose taberna - inn with several rooms and a courtyard.
 Scretisca is mentioned in the guidebook Hinerarium Burdigalense (333).
 The earliest coins found here date from the time of Emperor Constantine the Great.

 The early Byzantine fortified settlement of Kratiskara (ΚΡΑΤΙΣΚΑΡΑ) retained with small changes the name of the Roman residence and the name of the Roman station Scretisca, and during its construction the remains of the earlier residence were reused.
 It probably appeared in the second quarter of the 6th century AD, mentioned in the sources by Procopius of Caesarea as πολιχνιον (town) of ΚΡΑΤΙΣΚΑΡΑ, on the remains of the Roman residence and played the role of a local administrative center.
-Life probably stopped during the Slavic invasions in the late 70's - early 80's of the VI century AD.
+Life probably stopped during the Slavic invasions in the late 570s to early 580s AD.
 Valuable evidence of the fortification system, construction, fortress towers, residential and guard rooms has been preserved.

 According to legend, the town of Kostinbrod was founded by a man named Kosta, who long ago settled near the ford across the Belitsa River (now at the entrance to the city from the direction of Sofia).
 There he built a roadside pub, and the place became a favorite for many merchants arriving in the capital.
 People began to call it Kostinbrod for a short time, instead of "on the ford at Costa".
 The village of Kostinbrod was gradually established.
 Today the center of the then village is located east of Lom road.
 Also nearby is the Shiyakovo Monastery, where Vasil Levski founded a revolutionary committee.